-TileData enables users to select a multiple categories to compare with each other in a graph or chart view, while still being able to see all of the data points.
+TileData enables users to select multiple categories to compare with each other in a graph or chart view, while still being able to see all of the data points.

 also known as Card Grid, Item Featured, Choice Tile, Selection Card, Visual Picker